-- 3. In addition to the above restrictions on the acceptance and solicitation of gifts, more rigid rules apply to reporting individuals. - a.
+- a.
 A reporting individual may not solicit any gift from a vendor doing business with the Authority, a political committee as defined in Section 106.011, Florida Statutes, a lobbyist who lobbies or has lobbied his or her agency within the past 12 months, or the partner, firm, employer, or principal of such lobbyist.
 Further, a reporting individual is prohibited from accepting, directly or indirectly, a gift worth over \$100 from such parties.
-Such parties must notify the reporting individual at the time a gift is made having a value in excess of \$25, but not in excess of \$100, that such parties will report the gift to the Florida Commission on Ethics.
+Such parties must notify the reporting individual at the time a gift is made having a value in excess of \$25, but not in excess of \$100, that such parties will report the gift to the Commission on Ethics.
 Section 112.3148, Florida Statutes. - b.
 A reporting individual or a member of his or her immediate family is prohibited from soliciting or knowingly accepting, directly or indirectly, any gift from a political committee.
 For purposes of this section, the term gift means any purchase, payment, distribution, loan, advance, transfer of funds, or disbursement of money or anything of value that is not primarily related to contributions, expenditures, or other political activities authorized pursuant to Chapter 106, Florida Statutes.
 For purposes of this section, the term immediate family means any parent, spouse, child, or sibling.
 Section 112.31485, Florida Statutes. - c.
 A reporting individual that accepts a non-prohibited gift over \$100 must file a quarterly gift disclosure (Form 9) on the last day of any calendar quarter following the calendar quarter in which he or she received such gift.
 The following gifts are not subject to disclosure in Form 9: gifts from relatives, gifts prohibited from being accepted, gifts primarily associated with his or her business or employment, and gifts otherwise required to be disclosed on a separate form.
 Sections 112.312 and 112.3148, Florida Statutes.

-100: ORGANIZATION Effective: 04/01/82 CONDUCT 06/08/89 01/21/25 Revised: 10/09/97 P150: Code of Ethics and Ethics Program 04/11/02 03/04/04 09/06/12 10/31/13 01/20/15 01/27/17 03/06/17 02/26/20
+100: ORGANIZATION Effective: 04/01/82

+CONDUCT Revised: 06/08/89 10/09/97

+P150: Code of Ethics and Ethics Program 04/11/02

+03/04/04 09/06/12

+10/31/13 01/20/15

+01/27/17 03/06/17

+02/26/20